Truth

 Transparency

 Opaque systems breed suspicion.
-When people cannot see how decisions are made, they either reject the system entirely or accept it blindly—both dangerous outcomes.
+When clinicians cannot see how a recommendation was reached, they either reject the system entirely or accept it blindly—both dangerous outcomes.
+Every Serelora output links to the graph node that generated it, and nothing executes without clinician approval.

 Correctability